-At 2 o'clock this afternoon the following was the standing of the different parties: Conservatives, 293; Unionists.
+At 2 o'clock this afternoon the following was the standing of the differ-ent parties: Conservatives, 298; Unionists.
 17; total, 340.
-Liberals, 97; Mc-Carthyites, 46; Parnellites, 6; Labor, 2; total, 151; grand total, 491; net Unionist gain, 61 Mr. McKelway of the Brooklyn Eagle, who has been studying the elections and their results, declares that the things voted down and out here are sumptuary theories of trade union polities and social experimentations.
-The things postponed from present consideration are home rule, the disestabtishment of the English church and the abolition of the house of lords.
-The matters brought to the front are reform in the poor laws and policy of largeness rather than thin, local liberty for Ireland, vigorous colonial development and eventually bimetallism the latter, however, in favor of the international use of silver on its value in gold.
-The leaders of both parties have assured Mr. McKelway that no change need be expected in the unaffeeted friendship of Great Britain toward the government and the people of the United States, especially as latter, it is added, has ceased to be the recruiting ground for any political party in Great Britain.
-A Prince's Reckless Betting.
-London, July 22 .- Prince Francis of Teck, whose reckless plunging on the turf has long been notorious, has finally landed him into a scrape.
-Although he and his family are poor he bet 10,000 pounds (\$50,000) to one pound with a bookmaker on a horse which was generally regarded as an absolute certainty.
+Liberals, 97; Mc-Carthyites, 46; Parnellites, 6; Labor, 2; total, 151; grand total, 491; net Union-

+Prince's Reckless Betting.
+London, July 22.-Prince Francis of Teck, whose reckless plunging on the turf has long been notorious, has finally landed him into a scrape.
+Although he and his family are poor he bet 10,000 pounds (\$50,000) to one pound with a bookmaker on a horse which was generally regarded as an absowas generally regarded as an absolute certainty.
 But the horse lost and the prince was unable to pay.
-A great scandal followed in clubdom and finally the prince of Wales, the duke of York and Prince Adolphus of Teck, who married the daughter of the duke of Westminster, paid the 10,000 pounds and Prince Francis will be sent to
+A great scandal followed in clubdom and finally the prince of Wales, the duke of York and Prince Adolphus of Teck. who married the daughter of the duke of Westminster, paid the 10,000 pounds and Prince Francis will be sent to